christhekeele/foundation-compass-stack/README.md

 ## Quickstart

-Clone this repository:
+Fork or clone this repository:

-`git clone git@github.com:zurb/foundation-compass-stack.git`
+`git clone git@github.com:christhekeele/foundation-sandbox.git`

 Navigate into the directory:

-`cd foundation-compass-stack`
+`cd foundation-sandbox`

 Install all the dependincies: